bordoley/reactive-js/docs/interfaces/containers.Never.md

 ▸ **never**<`T`\>(`options?`): [`ContainerOf`](../modules/containers.md#containerof)<`C`, `T`\>

-Returns a StatefulContainerLike instance that emits no items and never disposes its state.
+Returns a ContainerLike instance that emits no items and never disposes its state.

 #### Type parameters